pandres95/UN2015734-CompProgramming/problems/doc/problems.md

 # 5. Geometry
 _Resolution file: geom.cpp_

-* For a circle of given radius, in meters, determine the circumference at angle in degrees.
+* For a circle of given radius, in meters, determine the circumference at given angle in degrees.
 * Find the height of a equilateral triangle, if its perimeter it's 27 cm
 * Find the volume of a triangular pyramid